 She was previously the representative for New Hampshire’s 1st congressional district as a Democrat from 2013 to 2014; and the representative for New Hampshire’s 1st congressional district as a Democrat from 2007 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Shea-Porter is shown as a purple triangle. (analysis methodology)
+Shea-Porter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-Shea-Porter sponsored bills primarily in these issue areas:
+Shea-Porter sponsors bills primarily in these issue areas:

 Some of Shea-Porter’s most recently sponsored bills include...

 - H.R.
 6535: Campus Prevention and Recovery Services for Students Act of 2018

 - H.R.
 5920: Airborne Hazards and Open Burn Pit Registry Improvement Act

 - H.R.
 5918: Department of Defense Service Dog Training Therapy Act